pluginsGLPI/doc/source/carbon/reading.rst

 Additional data, ``gSbeq``, is available.
 These are grams of antimony equivalent.
 This index is used to measure the depletion of abiotic resources (rare earths, minerals, etc.).

-You can reset and calculate this data with the corresponding buttons
+You can reset and calculate this data with the corresponding buttons (There is an automatic action ``UsageImpact`` to set them if they are not already calculated.
+The buttons may be useful to update values after we change an asset property.)

 Embodied data
 -------------

+In the life cycle of an asset, we can measure the environmental impact associated with its manufacture/destruction/recycling.
+This data is visible in this insert

 .. image:: images/embodied_impact.png
     :alt: Data summary